sydneyli/keynet/README.md

 ```
 ## Client usage

+To start up the client server, go to the `client/` directory and run `./client
+--config ../distributepki/cluster.json`.

 Currently, to look up a key initially inserted into the table, run the
 following curl command:
 ```
 curl -L http://localhost:<cluster node HTTP port>/<desired key>
 ```
+Depending on the current status of the project, that may not work.